koordinates/kart/docs/DATASETS_v2.md

 ##### Extra type info

-Certain types have extra fields that help specify how the type should be stored in a database.
-They don't necessarily affect how sno stores the data - and they don't necessarily affect all database types - for instance, setting a maximum length of 10 characters in a column with `"dataType": "text"` won't be enforced in a SQLite since it doesn't enforce maximum lengths, and if a user then modifies a field in this column to contain an overlength string, this can still be committed to sno.
+Certain types have extra attributes that help specify how the type should be stored in a database.
+They don't affect how sno stores the data - and they don't necessarily affect all database types - for instance, setting a maximum length of 10 characters in a column with `"dataType": "text"` won't be enforced in a SQLite since it doesn't enforce maximum lengths.

+If any of these attributes are not present, that has the same effect as if that attribute was present but was set to `null`.

-The extra fields that are supported are as follows:
+The extra attributes that are supported are as follows:

 ###### Extra type info for `"dataType": "geometry"`
 - `geometryType`